1940 – 1949

 1947

-The left field scoreboard is moved in due to the popularity of home runs (i.e., Babe Ruth).
+The left field scoreboard is moved to increase the chances of hitting a homerun at the field.

 1948